arulhuw/cs/csweek2GibbsModelIntroduction/materials/CS1Week2GibbsmodelIntroductionStudents.md

 > ### Look at the reflective model by Gibbs (1988) and do [Activity 2 in the worksheet](/csweek2GibbsModelIntroduction/materials/CS1Week2worksheetStudents.md#activity-2--gibbs-reflective-model)

 1. How many elements are there in this model?
 Which is the starting point in the model?
+- 6 elements
 2. What is involved in each element?
+- question not clear
 3. Why is each element important in this reflective cycle?
+- question not clear
 4. Have you seen any other reflective models?
 How are they different from this one?
+- question not clear
 5. As you see, this model was introduced in 1988?
 Do you think it is still relevant and applicable?
 Why?
+- question not clear
 ---
 ## Introductory section